 Suppliers of VSS must submit test results to the NYISO Voltage Support Test Data System within ten (10) business days of the test.
-Suppliers of VSS using operational data to demonstrate their Reactive Power capabilitymust submit the operational data to the NYISO Voltage Support Test Data System within ten (10) business days of the end of the test period (October 31st).
+Suppliers of VSS using operational data to demonstrate their Reactive Power capability must submitthe operational data to the NYISO Voltage Support Test Data System within ten (10) business days of the end of the test period (October 31st).
+Any operational data that is submitted more than 10 business days after the end of the test period will not be accepted.
+Any Supplier that did not submit their test data or operational data by this time will be disqualified from the Voltage Support Service.
 The submitted data must include supporting performance data including gross and net MW and MVAr output, terminal or station bus voltage, and unit auxiliary load MW and MVAr.